ed-xmos/sc_periph/module_analog_tile_support/doc/api.rst

 Port Configuration
 ++++++++++++++++++

 The only port required by the analog tile library is the ADC trigger.
-This is fixed on the A series XS1 devices and should be set to XXXX TODO
+This should be set to the I/O pin that is used to trigger the ADC_SAMPLE pin on the A-series device.
+This should be chosen by the user, and is required in all cases.

 ADC API
 -------

-.. doxygenstruct:: at_adc_bits_per_sample_t
 .. doxygenenum:: at_adc_bits_per_sample_t
+.. doxygenstruct:: at_adc_config_t
 .. doxygenfunction:: at_adc_enable
 .. doxygenfunction:: at_adc_disable_all
 .. doxygenfunction:: at_adc_trigger